martenc/twitter-scraper-node/README.md

 Setup Mongo (e.g. mongolabs or locally)

-Create your twitter app and create your own oath.js and database.js file, then configure your keys as shown below (all facebook stuff has been excluded or commented out)
+Create your twitter app and create your own oath.js and database.js file, then configure your keys as shown below (all facebook stuff has been excluded or commented out).
+Make sure you update the callback url in your oath.js file if/when you go live.

 # Twitter stream

-If you go to http://localhost:3000/fight you will get the Twitter stream
+If you go to http://localhost:3000/drake you will get the Twitter stream

 # Oauth.js for Facebook and Twitter